Example face detection results from this project. We're intentionally trying to foil the face detector in this photo.

-- up to 10 pts: Implement a HoG descriptor yourself.
-Examine performance as you vary parameters such as the number of bins.
+- up to 5 pts: Implement a HoG descriptor yourself.

-- up to 10 pts: Implement a cascade architecture as in Viola-Jones.
+- up to 5 pts: Implement a cascade architecture as in Viola-Jones.
 Show the effect that this has on accuracy and run speed.
 Describe your cascade building process in detail in your handout.
 Unfortunately, with the current starter code this is unlikely to improve run speed because the run time is dominated by image and feature manipulations, not the already fast linear classifier.

 Finally, there will be extra credit and recognition for the students who achieve the highest average precision.
 You aren't allowed to modify

 evaluate_all_detections.m which measures your accuracy.

 All the results for each project will be put on the course website so that the students can see each other's results.
 In class we will highlight the best projects as determined by the professor and TAs.
 If you do not want your results published to the web, you can choose to opt out.
 If you want to opt out, email cs143tas[at]cs.brown.edu saying so.

 This is very important as you will lose points if you do not follow instructions.
 Every time after the first that you do not follow instructions, you will lose 5 points.
 The folder you hand in must contain the following: